ISOLDE-Project/FPGA-MISC/mipi-vcu118/README.md

 - `final_bd.tcl`
 - `vivado_ip/`

-Open Vivado and, from the Tcl Console, run:
+Open Vivado, cd to this folder and, from the Tcl Console, run:

 ```tcl
 source ./final_bd.tcl